 The next key piece of the planning puzzle is to figure out the best time of year to take your trip.
-Australia’s seasons all offer their own incredible experiences, from Tasmanian winters watching the Southern Lights to springtime whale watching season in Queensland and glorious summer days in New South Wales.
+You'll need to take seasons, school holidays and events into consideration, all of which can impact the cost, availability and types of experiences on offer.
 Discover the best time of year to take your trip.

-How much do I need to budget for my trip?
-The ultimate question!
+Budgeting ahead of time is a sure way to guarantee a low-stress, relaxing holiday, which leads to the ultimate question: how much do I need to budget for my trip?
 Australian experiences range from free walking tours to lavish experiences.
 The amount you’ll need to budget really depends on what your dream itinerary looks like, but don’t worry, there are plenty of ways to save money too – you can find it all in our budget guide.

 8. Use a planning app

 If you're tired of carrying around a wallet full of travel documents, why not help yourself and the planet at the same time?
 Go digital by using online apps such as Trello, Tripcase or Tripit where you can store all of your travel information, including itineraries, flight details, car rentals and even your packing lists, all in one place.